rackerlabs/rackspace-how-to/content/rackspace-email/cloud-office-quick-start-for-uk-customers.md

 -   `MX1.EMAILSRVR.COM (Priority 10)`
 -   `MX2.EMAILSRVR.COM (Priority 20)`

 The MX record changes take about 24 hours to update.
-During the update mail will start being delivered to your *new mailboxes* instead of your old ones.
+During the update mail starts being delivered to your *new mailboxes* instead of your old ones.

 #### View your mail